apache/fluo-website/_fluo-1-2/administration/run-fluo-in-yarn.md

 ## Install and Configure Fluo YARN launcher

-Before you can install the Fluo YARN launcher, you will need to obtain a distribution tarball.
+Before you can install the Fluo YARN launcher, you will need to obtain a distribution tarball (**fluo-yarn is not yet released, this should happen soon**).
 It is recommended that you download the [latest release][release].
 You can also build a distribution from the master branch by following these steps which create a tarball in `distribution/target`: